Gay guide to Manila setting out practical safety tips, highlights of the city's gay scene, top places to stay, where to eat, and more!

 Sightseeing and adventure: We've shared just a few of the interesting things to see and do in Manila, but for more, head to GetYourGuide.
 They always have an excellent selection of fun tours and activities (for great prices), plus it's easy to book online.

-When to visit: The Philippines has two seasons: wet and dry, although the climate also differs depending where in the country you are.
+When to visit: The Philippines has two seasons: wet and dry, although the climate also differs depending on where in the country you are.
 Manila is generally hot and humid year-round, although between January and April the weather is most enjoyable.
 This is also peak tourism season though, so if you want to save money you can travel during the off-season – if you can handle lots of rain and humidity!

 Manila Gay Map

-We've made a map showing the location of all the places we've talked about in this article to make it easy for you to plan your own fabulous trip to Manila:
+We've made a map showing the location of all the places we've talked about in this article to make it easy for you to plan your fabulous trip to Manila:

 For more inspiration: